BitCanna Hits Self Reported Market Cap of $3.54 Million (BCNA)

-BitCanna (BCNA) traded 7.2% lower against the U.S. dollar during the 1 day period ending at 23:00 PM E.T. on August 31st.
-One BitCanna coin can now be purchased for approximately $0.0163 or 0.00000071 BTC on major exchanges.
-During the last week, BitCanna has traded 13.1% higher against the U.S. dollar.
-BitCanna has a market capitalization of $3.54 million and approximately $12,930.00 worth of BitCanna was traded on exchanges in the last day.
+BitCanna (BCNA) traded down 7.2% against the U.S. dollar during the 24-hour period ending at 20:00 PM Eastern on September 2nd.
+BitCanna has a total market cap of $3.54 million and approximately $12,930.00 worth of BitCanna was traded on exchanges in the last 24 hours.
+Over the last week, BitCanna has traded up 13.1% against the U.S. dollar.
+One BitCanna coin can now be purchased for approximately $0.0163 or 0.00000071 BTC on popular exchanges.

 - eXPerience Chain (XPC) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.